Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Insights into the proposed JS divergence-based loss functions

-Let two Gaussian distributions $q = \mathcal{N}(\mu_1 = \mu,\sigma_1^2 = 0.01)$ and $P = \mathcal{N}(\mu_2=0,\sigma_2^2 = 0.1)$ represent the posterior and the prior distribution of a parameter in a BNN.
-The closed-form divergences for KL and JS-G are evaluated by varying the mean of the distribution $q$.
+Let two Gaussian distributions $q = \mathcal{N}(\mu_q,\sigma_q^2)$ and $P = \mathcal{N}(\mu_p,\sigma_p^2)$ represent the posterior and the prior distribution of a parameter in a BNN.
+The KL, JS-A, and JS-G divergences are evaluated by varying the mean and variance of the distribution $q$.
 This emulates the learning of the network parameter during training.
-In Fig.~\ref{fig:mu_div}, the values of the divergences are plotted against $\mu$, which is the difference between the mean of the prior and posterior distributions.
-Fig.~\ref{fig:mu_div} shows that as the mean of the posterior distribution moves away from the mean of the prior distribution, the JS-G divergence increases more rapidly than the KL divergence.
-This implies that a greater penalization is offered by JS-G divergence than the KL divergence as the mean of the posterior deviates away from the prior.
-Thus, by assuming small values for the means of prior distributions we can regularize better by the proposed JS-G divergence.
-This regularization process requires finding an optimal value of $\alpha$ through hyperparameter optimization.
-In the following subsection, we provide the condition for the existence of $\alpha$ for any two arbitrary Gaussian distributions $P$ and $q$.
+Fig.~\ref{fig:div_comp} shows that as the posterior distribution ($q$) moves away from the prior distribution ($P$), the JS divergences increase more rapidly than the KL divergence.
+In the case of the JS-A divergence in Fig.\ref{fig:mu_div_jsa} and \ref{fig:sig_div_jsa}, this is achieved by a higher value of $\lambda$.
+This implies that a greater penalization is offered by JS divergences than the KL divergence as the posterior deviates away from the prior (also seen in App.~\ref{sec:app_evol}).
+Thus, by assuming small values for the means of prior distributions we can regularize better by the proposed JS divergences.
+In practice, zero mean Gaussian priors are widely accepted for BNNs.
+For such priors, higher penalization of the loss function implies pushing the parameters' mean closer to zero while learning the complexity of the data.
+In doing this, we can achieve better regularization.
+This regularization process requires finding optimal values of $\alpha$ and $\lambda$ through hyperparameter optimization.
+In the following subsection, we theoretically analyze the regularization performance of the JS-G divergence.